gracevivi523/automation-deploy/README.md

 			}
 		    ]
 		}
+	- Please input your password for sudo command any time on need when there's password prompt on your terminal session, when you run the code below.

 ### For now, you will be able to follow on the following steps to start your amazing journey.

 ### 1. Pre packages installation